Gatwick by numbers

 Who we are

 London Gatwick operates the world’s most efficient single runway and is the second largest airport in the UK.
 Uniquely, we're home to a mix of airline operators from scheduled to low-cost and charter airlines.
-Fifty-three airlines currently operate (as at December 2016) regularly from the airport including easyJet, British Airways, Norwegian, Virgin Atlantic, Emirates, Cathay Pacific, Monarch, Thomas Cook, Thomson, Turkish Airlines and WestJet.
+Fifty-three airlines currently operate (as at December 2016) regularly from the airport including easyJet, British Airways, Norwegian, Virgin Atlantic, Emirates, Cathay Pacific, Thomas Cook, Thomson, Turkish Airlines and WestJet.

 We are the biggest base for easyJet, one of Europe’s most successful airlines, and we're also home to key charter operations such as Thomson and Thomas Cook.
 We're also the airport with most connections to and from other UK regions, with significant numbers of passengers travelling on Flybe, easyJet and Aurigny.